General Overview

 Pipe Networks

 The pipe network of a condensate recovery system transports flash steam and condensate.
 Designs should consider differential of pressure between different lines.
-It is usually covered with insulation material to minimize heat losses with the environment.
+It is usually covered with insulation material to minimize heat losses into the environment.

 Evaluation of Energy Consumption

-The primary effect of the condensate recovery system on the steam plant is to minimize heat losses and manage condensate that could otherwise be damaging to the steam plant.
+The primary purpose of the condensate recovery system on the steam plant is to minimize heat losses and manage condensate that could otherwise be damaging to the steam plant.
 Generally, the energy related to the condensate system is not quantified; instead, the energy consumption of the overall low-pressure steam plant is quantified.
 For more information, see Steam Plant.

-Values to be Quantified |
+Plant Quantification | Values to be Quantified | Energy Consuming Component |

-Steam boiler plant fuel consumption (Btu) |
+Steam boiler plant fuel consumption (Btu) | Average hourly fuel consumption (Btu/h) | Boiler |

 Steam plant electricity consumption (kWh) |